jeremylong/malicious-dependencies/README.md

    - Something is already running on port 8080.
 When the demo app is not running - ensure that nothing is running on port 8080.

-2. No connection was made back to `nc -l 9999`.
+2. No connection was made back to `nc -l -p 9999`.
    - Use alternative options to start the reverse shell: `nc -lp 9999`, `nc -nvlp 9999`
    - Ensure nothing is running on port `9999`.
 Alternatively, update the port in the [CtxtListener source](https://github.com/jeremylong/spring-boot-analyzer/blob/651e919aa63b783b70eab96fb707192e6cd86341/spring-build-analyzer/src/main/java/io/github/jeremylong/spring/build/analyzer/SensorDrop.java#L31-L32) and rerun the above steps.
    - From the root of the project, after building the demo app validate that the `CtxtListener.class` exists: `ls demo/target/classes/io/github/jeremylong/spring/analyzer/demo/CtxtListener.class`.
 If the class does not exist, consider adding debugging statements [here](https://github.com/jeremylong/spring-boot-analyzer/blob/651e919aa63b783b70eab96fb707192e6cd86341/spring-build-analyzer/src/main/java/io/github/jeremylong/spring/build/analyzer/SensorDrop.java#L82) and re-installing the `spring-build-analyzer` and rebuilding the demo application.